MAC’s Mission Statement:

 Held at least three times a year, MAC meetings have featured invited speakers addressing various topics of interest and importance to the Massachusetts animal welfare community.
 MAC meetings promote vigorous discussion and positive interactions among the attendees.
 During the past year Covid-19 forced us to offer meetings via Zoom and we plan to continue using this medium.
 At all MAC meetings we introduce topics that are useful to many animal welfare groups by inviting leaders in the field to be guest speakers or participate on a panel.
 On occasion we hold additional sessions as the need arises.

 MAC Task Forces

-Shelter and Rescue 101 Task Force
+Effective Shelter and Rescue Operations Task Force

-The level of shelter medicine education among Massachusetts shelter and rescue workers varies widely and “101” was created with a goal of providing comprehensive training in general shelter medicine to animal shelter/rescue staff and volunteers, bringing all personnel to the same high level of key knowledge by employing already established guidelines and protocols.
+The level of shelter medicine education among Massachusetts shelter and rescue workers varies widely and “ESRO” was created with a goal of providing comprehensive training in animal health, basic medical protocols and husbandry to animal shelter/rescue staff and volunteers, bringing all personnel to the same high level of key knowledge by employing already established guidelines and protocols.
 By having a foundational training program to address the issues of animal health, both animal shelter/rescue personnel and the animals benefit.

 Shelter Statistics Task Force

-MAC encourages organizational memberships and individual memberships.
+MAC encourages both organizational and individual memberships.
 Individual MAC members receive discounted meeting fees and priority meeting registrations.
 Organizational MAC members receive free meeting passes, the number of which is dependent on an organization’s membership level, and priority meeting registration when using free meeting passes.
 MAC also offers meeting discounts to students.